beckoningstranger/rappelkiste/README.md

 ### __Footer__

   - The footer contains three links.
 One to easily place a call to the day care center, one to email them and one that will take you to Google Maps in case you want to see where the day care center is located or you want to navigate to it.
+  - When users hover over an icon, they get visual feedback as the icon is highlighted in orange.

   ![Footer](assets/documentation-images/footer.jpg)